soheilbr82/lslbuffer/README.md

-# Running App using iPython
+# Running App using VersaStream

 The code that runs the main LSL GUI application